 This multidisciplinary program integrates the principles of medical and clinical innovations, interior architecture, human health services, communication studies, architecture and behavioral and engineering sciences.
 Students in this program are mentored by local health care design consultants, teaming with nursing students and working directly with real clients and corresponding with forward-thinking health care research centers.

 Graduating students are able to address contemporary issues facing the health care industry, address health care environments on multiple levels, apply evidence-based research techniques and effectively communicate with clinicians.

 Students must be thoroughly familiar with design and the arts and are expected to demonstrate a high level of academic maturity before being admitted to the program.
 Up to 30 credit hours from a previously awarded master's degree can count toward the requirements of the doctoral program.
 If the student has not completed a master's degree, elective courses approved by the supervisory committee may be substituted.

 The student is required to take 18 credit hours in the concentration and a minimum of nine credit hours of specialized coursework outside the area of concentration.

-No transfer credits are allowed to fulfill the 54 credit hour minimum requirement completed after admission to the program.
+Students are not allowed to use transfer credits to fulfill the 54 credit hour minimum requirement for resident credit.
 Each student entering the program is required to submit a plan of study during the first year.